hybridgroup/tinygo-toledo-2025/README.md

 This is a challenge activity: help us complete the implementation for the complete API.

-Post robot videos using hashtag #gophercon
+Post robot videos using hashtag #gopherconau

-Ready to ddo some new tricks?
+Ready to do some new tricks?
 Go to https://github.com/hybridgroup/tinygo-chip.

 > :info: take a look at the [./tools](./tools) directory for instructions on how to do bluetooth discovery